utkusen/wholeaked/README.md

 ## Basic Usage

-wholeaked requires a project name `-n`, path of the base file which the signatures will added `-f` and a list of target recipients `-t`
+wholeaked requires a project name `-n`, the path of the base file which the signatures will add `-f` and a list of target recipients `-t`

 Example command: `./wholeaked -n test_project -f secret.pdf -t targets.txt`